The British Council is the United Kingdom’s international organisation for cultural relations and educational opportunities.

-Our policy applies to all operations of the British Council worldwide unless local legal requirements are more rigorous, or if applying the policy would be illegal under local laws or would provoke serious threats to the British Council’s operations or its staff.
+This policy applies to all British Council operations worldwide unless local legal requirements are more rigorous, or if applying the policy would be illegal under local laws.

 The British Council is committed to: